Continuous-time persuasion by filtering: Introduction

-The first application assesses the social value of the development of smart meters for electricity consumption.
-The need to reduce to zero the carbon emissions of electric systems, responsible for about a third of total global greenhouse gas emissions, has led to the massive development of intermittent renewable energy sources, but also to action on the electricity consumption side to make it more flexible and responsive to incentives (see \cite{Aid22} for an introduction to the subject and an incentive mechanism based on contract theory).
+The first application assesses the social value of smart meters for electricity consumption.
+The need to reduce to zero the carbon emissions of electric systems, responsible for about a third of total global greenhouse gas emissions, has led to the massive development of intermittent renewable energy sources, but also to actions on the electricity consumption side to make it more flexible and responsive to incentives (see \cite{Aid22} for an introduction to the subject and an incentive mechanism based on contract theory).
 It is recognised that smart meters bring social benefits by reducing the costs of measuring actual electricity consumption and detecting non-technical losses (i.e., fraudulent consumption).
-However, doubts have been raised as to whether consumption reductions or shifts can be efficiently achieved using only information signals sent to consumers (see \cite{Pepermans14, Dato20}).
+However, despite the existence of a literature reporting experiments showing positive impact of information on consumption reduction (see \cite{Karlin15}), doubts have been raised as to whether consumption reductions or shifts can be efficiently achieved using only information signals sent to consumers (see \cite{Pepermans14, Dato20}).
 Therefore, we develop a dynamic Bayesian persuasion model to assess the effect of providing consumers with information about their real-time electricity consumption.